 If you’ve had dental problems that have led to tooth loss, restoring your smile is a priority.
 After all, it is one of the first things people notice about you, so missing teeth can really do a number on your image – not to mention your self-image and confidence.
-If you’re exploring your options for replacing missing teeth, chances are your Washington, DC dental professional has mentioned dental implants as the best possible option for your dental restoration.
-Here are 3 ways dental implants in Washington, DC can help restore your smile:
+If you’re exploring your options for replacing missing teeth, chances are your dental professional has mentioned dental implants as the best possible option for your dental restoration.
+Here are 3 ways dental implants can help restore your smile:

 1. Restoring A Single or Several Small Gaps In Your Smile